LukeMathWalker/zero-to-production/README.md

 This repository serves as supplementary material for [the book](https://zero2prod.com/): it hosts snapshots of the codebase of our email newsletter project at end of each chapter.

-**This branch is a snapshot of the project at the end of Chapter 7.**
+**This branch is a snapshot of the project at the end of Chapter 6 - Part 1.**

 ## Pre-requisite